VandalEvil/CapstoneProject/index.md

-## Artifcat 2: Database with Plotly Dash Dashboard
+## Artifact 2: Database with Plotly Dash Dashboard

 ![Image of Dashboard]